imujtaba8488/package_im_stepper/example/example.md

 ## ImageStepper

 Simple to use image stepper widget, wherein each image defines a step.
 Hence, the total number of images defines the total number of steps.
-It is used exactly the same way as the IconStepper, the only difference is that it accepts images instead of icons, as:
+It is used the same way as the IconStepper; the only difference is that it accepts images instead of icons, as:

 ```Dart
 ImageStepper(